Canadian Politics

 An introduction to the structure and functions of the judiciary and its role in the Canadian political process.
 Topics include the nature of judicial power and its constitutional framework in Canada, judicial appointments, and judicial policy-making.
 Prerequisite: Second-year standing (i.e. >24h completed).

-POLS 3503 CANADIAN PUBLIC ADMINISTRATION
+POLS 3503 THE CANADIAN CIVIL SERVICE

 POLS 3563 WOMEN, GENDER AND THE LAW IN CANADA